mdvanes/homeremote-stream-player/packages/dockerlist-client/README.md

   "bs-dependencies": ["@rescript/react"]
 } in bsconfig.json
 - in /packages/dockerlist-client run `yarn re:build`
+- Add fetch to endpoint: `yarn lerna add bs-fetch --scope=@mdworld/homeremote-dockerlist` and add to bsconfig.json: "bs-dependencies": ["bs-fetch"]

-- TODO For now workflow is: start storybook and in other terminal in /packages/dockerlist-client run `yarn re:start`
+TODO For now workflow is: start storybook and in other terminal in /packages/dockerlist-client run `yarn re:start`

 ## Running